Centre for Experimental Studies and Research (CESAR)

 Our core objectives are to publish research findings in leading international academic journals; to provide research based policy advice to private business and public entities; and to serve as an active network for researchers and decision makers.

-Leif HellandDepartment of Economics Department of Economics
+Leif HellandDepartment of Economics

 - Phone: +4746410579